-1. Purpose: The district International Service committee supports clubs with their international service projects and helps enhance the quality of the district's humanitarian
+- 1. Purpose: The district International Service committee supports clubs with their international service projects and helps enhance the quality of the district's humanitarian efforts by identifying resources and experts to advise on international service projects and global grants. - 2.
+Additional Qualifications of Members: Preference should be given to members who are past district governors, past regional Rotary Foundation coordinators, past assistant regional Rotary Foundation coordinators, and those with experience with international service projects.

-2. Additional Qualifications of Members: Preference should be given to members who are past district governors, past regional Rotary Foundation coordinators, past assistant regional Rotary Foundation coordinators, and those with experience with international service projects.
+a.
+Promoting greater awareness of resources and strategies for project planning, implementation, identifying key local subject matter experts, and establishing direct lines of communication and accountability for all types of international service, with a special emphasis on improving global grant applications and the development of partnerships between international Rotary clubs and districts.

-- a.
-Promoting greater awareness of resources and strategies for project planning, implementation, identifying key local subject matter experts, and establishing direct lines of communication and accountability for all types of international service, with a special emphasis on improving global grant applications and the development of partnerships between international Rotary clubs and districts. - b.
+- b.
 Confer and cooperate with other leaders from across the district including but not limited to the district Rotary Foundation, grants subcommittee, community service, vocational service and alumni committees, to identify and promote resources for improved projects and grants. - c.
-Collaborate with district Rotaract representatives, Rotary Action Groups, the The Rotary Foundation Cadre of Technical Advisers, and other experts interested in assisting with project and global grant applications. - 4.
+Collaborate with district Rotaract representatives, Rotary Action Groups, The Rotary Foundation Cadre of Technical Advisers, and other experts interested in assisting with project and global grant applications. - 4.
 Appointment of Chair: To be effective, the district international service committee chair must have continuity of leadership and success planning.
 A district's governor-elect, in consultation with the immediate past district governor and district governor-nominee, is encouraged to appoint a past district governor, past regional Rotary Foundation coordinator, or a past assistant regional Rotary Foundation coordinator to chair this committee, to serve a term of three years without reappointment limits.